matsui528/faiss_tips/build.md

 ```bash
 sudo apt install -y intel-mkl
 ```
 The official wiki introduces [the way to use MKL inside the anaconda](https://github.com/facebookresearch/faiss/wiki/Installing-Faiss).
-I've tried it dozens of times, and it doesn't work.
+I've tried it dozens of times, and it doesn't work...
 If anyone can make it work, please send me an issue/PR.

 If you cannot install intel-mkl, you can use open-blas by `sudo apt install -y libopenblas-dev`